adrismm/adrismm/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: adrsanmar98@gmail.com
-- ⚡ Fun fact: Rol, MTG, Sports
+- ⚡ Fun fact: I really like listening to music 🎧 and dancing 🕺

 ## My Tech Stack